Anna Jonas Stose: Geological contributions

 Anna contributed to geology simply by being a woman during a time when women faced prejudices for being active in such a field.
 In her professional career as a geologist, Anna was known to be very outspoken.
 During Anna's long career in the scientific community, she made numerous geological contributions, including identification of structural characteristics and trends by using maps that she printed in colour.
 Instead of creating 5 by 6 quadrangle maps, Anna's work was focused on creating larger scaled maps.
 Working with Eleanora Knopf, Anna helped defined the Martic Line.
 They believed it to be a major thrust fault in Pennsylvania.
 Her ideas were often considered to be incomprehensible by other geologists at the time, as her work was far too advanced.
 Being a female in this time also caused scientists to often disregard or overlook her ideas.
-Stose and Knopf provided many contributions when it came to defining and naming important places, such as the Conestoga Limestone, this being a major part of Pennsylvania, the major units of the Blue Ridge Province, many of the granite plutons in both there and Piedmont, and gave the Mount Rogers volcanic sequence in southern Virginia.
+Stose and Knopf provided many contributions when it came to defining and naming important places, such as the Conestoga Limestone, this being a major part of Pennsylvania, the major units of the Blue Ridge Province, many of the granite plutons in both the Blue Ridge and Piedmont, and the Mount Rogers volcanic sequence in southern Virginia.
 The Piedmont and Blue Ridge provinces in the southern and central Appalachians were the locations where Anna's studies led her to one of her greatest achievements.
-Anna printed a map in colour of the Piedmont and Blue Ridge Rocks on the 1982 Virginia State Geological map, which was not accepted in the geological community at the time, but with today's enhanced understandings and technology, we have realized her theories and findings were ultimately correct, and her discoveries are still used in science today.
+Anna printed a map in color of the Piedmont and Blue Ridge Rocks on the 1982 Virginia State Geological map, which was not accepted in the geological community at the time, but with today's enhanced understandings and technology, we have realized her theories and findings were ultimately correct, and her discoveries are still used in science today.

 Findings from the Appalachian Mountains

 Throughout her research over the Appalachian Mountains, Anna worked alongside her husband George W. Stose, and many of their findings were published together.

-Crystalline rock makes up the southern Appalachian Mountains and was mobile during Pre-Cambrian to the Palaeozoic era.
-During this time, there was intense crust folding and intrusion to the rock formation.
+Crystalline rock makes up the southern Appalachian Mountains and was mobile during the Precambrian and again during the Paleozoic era.
+During this time, there was intense crustal folding and intrusion to the rock formation.
 Once the crust folding ceased, granite rock carved through the inner part of the mountain range.